IT Consultants sitting around a conference room table looking at a laptop screen

 • Software running past end-of-life

-• Accounts that were never properly deprovisioned
+• Accounts that staff never deprovisioned

 From the outside, everything works.
 Under the hood, the margin for error shrinks.